se-edu/se-book/codeQuality/practices/avoidMagicNumbers/text.md

 </tip-box>

-As you can see, using a named constant makes the code easier to understand because the name tells us more about the meaning of the number.
+Using a named constant makes the code easier to understand because the name tells us more about the meaning of the number.
 Similarly, we can have ‘magic’ values of other data types.

 <tip-box>